TREC-RAG/trec-rag.github.io/docs/index.md

 title: "What is TREC RAG?"
 ---

-## Announcements

-Stay tuned for more information for the TREC RAG 2025 Track!

 ## Overview

 The [(TREC)](https://trec.nist.gov/) **R**etrieval-**A**ugmented **G**eneration Track is intended to foster innovation and research within the field of retrieval-augmented generation systems.
 This area of research focuses on combining retrieval methods - techniques for finding relevant information within large corpora with Large Language Models (LLMs) to enhance the ability of systems to produce relevant, accurate, updated and contextually appropriate content.